-Fish emulsion benefits to plants and ease of use make this an exceptional fertilizer in the garden, especially when making your own.
+Fish emulsion’s benefits to plants and ease of use make this an exceptional fertilizer in the garden, especially when making your own.
 For more information on using fish emulsion on plants and how to make fish emulsion fertilizer, please continue reading.

 What is Fish Emulsion?

 Using fish for fertilizer isn’t a new concept.
-In fact, settlers at Jamestown used to catch and bury fish to use as fertilizer.
+Native Americans taught the settlers at Jamestown how to catch and bury fish to use as fertilizer.
 Organic farmers across the globe use fish emulsion in place of toxic chemical fertilizers.

 Fish emulsion is an organic garden fertilizer that is made from whole fish or parts of fish.
 It provides an NPK ratio of 4-1-1 and is most often used as foliar feed to provide a quick nitrogen boost.